 How can young children best learn languages?
 The British Council's Tracey Chapelton explains how parents of young children can lay the foundations for success.
 Children's brains are highly active Your child is unique, but what all children have in common is natural curiosity and an innate ability to learn.

 Early childhood development – it’s not rocket science, it’s neuroscience! - Kathy Brodie Early Years Training I was introduced to Mine Conkbayir when she contacted me about neuroscience informing early years practice, which I think is such an exciting, and growing, area of study.
 So I was very enthusiastic when she offered to do a guest post on this subject.
 Here she discusses how neuroscience can add another dimension to our understanding of child development: Like many individuals in this increasingly frantic world, I’m often busy juggling my responsibilities as a parent while I work and continue my studies – a very exciting journey as I try to achieve my PhD in early childhood education and neuroscience.
 Having been a lecturer across a range of child care and education qualifications for the past 14 years, I continue to be bewildered by the lack of consistently embedded teaching of neuroscience and early brain development across these qualifications.

 Let's Talk What do babies need in order to learn and thrive?
 One thing they need is conversation — responsive, back-and-forth communication with their parents and caregivers.
 This interactive engagement is like food for their developing brains, nurturing language acquisition, early literacy, school readiness, and social and emotional well-being.
 A dispiriting number of children don’t get that kind of brain-fueling communication, research suggests.
 In early childhood policy (and in the wider media), much attention has been paid to the so-called word gap — findings that show that low-income children hear 30 million fewer words, on average, and have less than half the vocabulary of upper-income peers by age three.
 But putting that alarming number in the spotlight obscures a more critical component of the research, says Harvard Graduate School of Education literacy expert Meredith Rowe: it’s not so much the quantity of words but the quality of the talk that matters most to a child’s development.

+Importance of play for babies & children Play is more than just fun for babies and children.
+It’s how they learn best, and how they work out who they are, how the world works and where they fit into it.
+You can read this article in a selection of languages other than English.
+The importance of play Playing is one of the most important things you can do with your child, because play is essential for your child’s brain development.
+The time you spend playing together gives your child lots of different ways and times to learn.
 How can I help my child to start talking?
 (Video) - BabyCentre UK Health visitor Sara Patience describes how you can help develop your child's language skills by talking and playing with her.
 Show transcript Hide transcript How can I help my child to start talking?
 Sara: “You want this one?
 Between 12 months and two-and-a-half years, there is a lot of language development, and you will hear your child start to use more and more words.